-At the meeting, shareholders will elect 11 directors to serve for terms expiring at TriCo's 2018 annual meeting of shareholders.
-Each of the following persons is nominated for reelection as a director at the meeting.
+At the meeting, shareholders will elect 10 directors to serve for terms expiring at TriCo's 2019 annual meeting of shareholders.
+Each of the following persons listed and described below is nominated for election as a director at the meeting.